nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 - 591000119102 | Vaccine refused by patient (situation) |

 These records **MUST** be excluded from the records returned for an uncategorised data request.

+Any consent or dissent returned as an 'Observation' resource **MUST** be included in the immunisations 'List'.

 ### Ended records